mila-iqia/cableinspect-ad-code/README.md

 - [Results](#results)

 ## Dataset
-We provide code for the generation of labels and masks.
-After downloading the images and annotation files from the [project website](https://mila-iqia.github.io/cableinspect-ad/), follow the instructions [here](dataset/README.md).
+We provide code for generating labels and masks.
+After downloading the images and annotation files, follow the instructions in the [dataset README](dataset/README.md).

 ## Enhanced-PatchCore

-The instructions on installation and usage are provided [here](src/enhanced-patchcore/README.md).
+Instructions for installation and usage are provided in the [Enhanced-PatchCore README](src/enhanced-patchcore/README.md).
 We also provide notebooks for results and dataset visualization.

 ## Vision-Language Models

-We provide inference scripts to evaluate all the Vision-Language Models (VLMs) that we report in the paper.
+We provide inference scripts to evaluate all the Vision-Language Models (VLMs) reported in the paper.
 We also include WinCLIP in our evaluation and provide inference scripts.

 ### Installation

 To setup the environment:

 ```bash
 conda create -n ad_env python=3.10
 conda activate ad_env
 ```

 We need to set these environment variables before installing torch.

 ```bash
 envPath=$(conda info --envs | grep ad_env | awk '{print $NF}')
 export CUDA_HOME=$envPath
 ```

 Install cudatoolkit

 ```bash
 conda install nvidia/label/cuda-12.0.0::cuda-toolkit
 ```

 To verify the installation, run the following:

 ```bash
 nvcc --version
 ```

 Install the dependancies:

 ```bash
 pip install -r requirements.txt
 ```

 Then install the package:

 ```bash
 pip install -e .
 ```

 ### Pytest

 ```bash
 pip install pytest
 pytest tests/
 ```